 Start simple: choose one area of your business, gather relevant data, and apply regression to test a hypothesis.
 From there, build predictive models that guide real improvements.

 And if you're using modern and powerful platforms like Checkbox for surveys and feedback, you're already one step closer to applying regression effectively.
-Start your free trial today!
+Request a demo today!

 Regression analysis is used to uncover relationships between variables, make reliable predictions, and support data-driven decisions across business areas.